School Nurse

 Western Governors University

-At Western Governors University, aspiring school nurses in Florida, Indiana, Missouri, Nevada, New Mexico, Texas, and Utah can complete their nursing education through primarily distance learning.
-This innovative program has navigated complex licensure laws to prepare students residing in these states for a professional career as registered nurses and eventually school nurses.
+At Western Governors University, aspiring school nurses in Florida, Indiana, Missouri, Nevada, New Mexico, Texas, and Utah can complete their nursing education primarily through distance learning.
+This innovative program has navigated complex licensure laws to prepare students residing in these states for professional careers as registered nurses and, eventually, school nurses.
 While the length of this program varies, ambitious students can complete it in as little as 18 months, but the most common timeline is two-and-a-half years.

-In total students must complete competencies, not credit, in order to earn this degree.
-Those who already have experience in the field can complete the program faster than those who have never studied nursing before.
-Tuition is charged per six-month term instead of by credit, so there is no price increase regardless of whatever classes can be completed in that time frame.
-About 60 percent of this course is online, while the remaining 40 percent is in clinical intensive completed near the student’s home.
+In total, students must complete competencies, not credits, in order to earn this degree.
+Those with field experience can complete the program faster than those who have never studied nursing.
+Tuition is charged per six-month term rather than per credit, so there is no price increase regardless of how many classes are completed in that time frame.
+About 60 percent of this course is online, while the remaining 40 percent is in a clinical intensive completed near the student’s home.

 • Location: Millcreek, UT